GenZmeY/KF2-CustomTraderInventory/README.md

 - remove and/or add items;
 - unlock DLC weapons;
 - correct items sorting (by price);
-- can preload content (no lags during trader time);
+- can preload weapon models (no lags during trader time);
 - don't have to worry about adding new guns after each Tripware update.

 # Usage & Setup